RedPitaya/RedPitaya/doc/developerGuide/tft/TFT.rst

 .. _tft-ili9341-ads7846: /fpga/dts/tft/tft-ili9341-ads7846.dtsi

-The device is powered by **+5V**, and it generates 3.3V using an onboard LDO.
+The device is powered by **+5V**, and it generates 3.3V using an on board LDO.
 Therefore all IO are 3.3V, so there are no conflicts.

 Connector pinout based on the |MI0283QT-2|_